The Educational Opportunity Program (EOP) is a "leader and linchpin in the higher education system's effort to increase diversity."

 The EOP program provides academic, financial, and personal counseling to assist in the retention and graduation of first-generation students.
 The staff works in unison with other departments of the Academic Success Center.
 They also maintain close contact with faculty and staff to foster the person academic development of each EOP student.

-In order to be considered for acceptance into the EOP Program at Centenary College, you must:
+In order to be considered for acceptance into the EOP Program at Centenary University, you must:

-- complete and submit a Centenary College EOP Program Questionnaire.
+- complete and submit a Centenary University EOP Program Questionnaire.

 - file a Free Application for Federal Student Aid (FAFSA) by April 1st.

 - submit an official high school transcript or GED equivalent.